ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/04-docker-hub.md

 keypoints:
 - "The Docker Hub is an online repository of container images."
 - "Many Docker Hub images are public, and may be officially endorsed."
-- "Each Docker Hub page about an image provides structured information and subheadings"
+- "Each Docker Hub page about an image provides structured information under several subheadings"
 - "Most Docker Hub pages about images contain sections that provide examples of how to use those images."
 ---